konsoletyper/teavm-site/_docs/flavour/custom-components.md

 # Adding parameters

 The component we just created does not do anything useful.
-Flavour component system is powerful with its ability to bind data to components.
+The Flavour component system has powerful features to bind data to components.
 Let's start using this ability by introducing parameters to our component.

 First, add the following method to `HelloComponent`: